LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Inspiration

 I often find that ecommerce websites are very busy.
-The amount of content visible on screen can detract focus away from the product images.
+The amount of content visible on screen can detract focus away from the products.
 For example, navigation bars, filters and product details (price, description, ratings, etc) all lead to a lot of text on screen at any one time while searching for products.
 Although some product information is useful, product images, name and cost are the most essential things a user is looking for in my opinion.
 Further product details can be accessed by clicking on a product and viewing all of its information so there is no need to show it all on the main navigation page.
-When researching ecommerce website for inspiration, I came across [this website](https://www.hardgraft.com/collections/footwear) which has a very stripped back layout, ensuring the product images take center stage.
+When researching ecommerce websites for inspiration, I came across [this website](https://www.hardgraft.com/collections/footwear) which has a very stripped back layout, ensuring the product images take center stage.
 This example really appealed to me.
 For these reasons, I wanted to keep the real estate of the header and filters to a minimum and ensure the images were not cluttered with additional product information.

 #### Home Page Images & Header

 On the home page, I utilise jQuery to make the header transparent and remove the margin from the top of the body so that the images take center stage.
 I ensured that the images I selected provide a good contrast for the white font color used on the header items.
 Furthermore, I chose images which still looked good on screens with a smaller width.
-Here is a comparison between the header on the home page (left) and how the header appear throughout the rest of the site on mobile:
+Here is a comparison between the header on the home page (left) and how the header appears throughout the rest of the site on mobile:

 ![Header on home page vs header on rest of site](media/readme/images/header-mob.png)